 Additional information can be found on the Frequently Asked Questions About the Construction Inspection Program web page.

 Roles and Responsibilities

-Since the formation of the Region II construction inspection staff and NRO in late 2006, the staff has evaluated the roles and responsibilities for the inspections needed to support the successful implementation of the CIP.
+Since the formation of construction inspection staff in Region II and NRO in late 2006, the staff has evaluated the roles and responsibilities for the inspections needed to support the successful implementation of the CIP.
 The "Responsibilities for Inspection Activities" table included below shows the inspections in the approximate order that they will occur, and identifies the organization assigned lead and support responsibility for each type of inspection.
-A combined effort by the Region II construction inspection staff, the headquarters Construction, Quality, and Vendor staff, the NRO technical staff, and host region staff will be needed to ensure adequate inspection of construction and construction-related activities.
+A combined effort by the Region II construction inspection staff, the headquarters Construction, Quality, and Vendor staff, the NRO technical staff, and host region staff will be needed to ensure adequate inspection of construction and construction–related activities.
 However, the scope of the inspection effort associated with each item will vary significantly.

 Legend: L = Lead; S = Support

 |QA program implementation used for development of an ESP application (IMC–2501)||S||L|

 |Data collection, analysis and use of data in support of the ESP application (IMC–2501)||S||S||L|